nuprl/buildabench_workshop/README.md

 ## Preliminary Results

+The artifacts described below are available in this [Hugging Face dataset](https://huggingface.co/datasets/arjunguha/buildabench-workshop/tree/main).

 ### Build-A-Bench on Rust

 So, does it work?
 It is very hard to determine if the synthesized tasks are any